emiliejosephson/emiliejosephson.github.io/README.md

 # emiliejosephson.github.io

-# MEML Student with background in Industrial Engineering and Economics.
+# Background: Rice University Masters in Engineering Management and Leadership student with background in Industrial Engineering and Economics.
 Industry experience related to process and systems engineering in biotechnology and energy.

 ## Education